Finite group actions on Higgs bundle moduli spaces: Abstract

 \section{Abstract}

-We consider the moduli space $\cM(G)$ of $G$-Higgs bundles over a compact Riemann surface $X$, where $G$ is a semisimple complex Lie group, and study the action of a finite group $\Gamma$ on $\cM(G)$ induced by a holomorphic action of $\Gamma$ on $X$ and $G$, and a character of $\Gamma$.
-The fixed-point subvariety for this action is given by a union of moduli spaces of $G$-Higgs bundles equipped with a certain twisted $\Gamma$-equivariant structure involving a $2$-cocycle of $\Gamma$ with values in the centre of $G$.
-This union is paremeterized by the non-abelian first cohomology set of $\Gamma$ in the adjoint group of $G$.
-We also describe the fixed points in the moduli space of representations of the fundamental group of $X$ in $G$, via a twisted equivariant version of the non-abelian Hodge correspondence, which involves the $\Gamma$-equivariant fundamental group of $X$.
+Let $\cM(X,G)$ be the moduli space of $G$-Higgs bundles over a compact Riemann surface $X$, where $G$ is a semisimple complex Lie group with centre $Z$.
+We describe the fixed points of the action of a finite group $\Gamma$ on $\cM(X,G)$, induced by holomorphic actions of $\Gamma$ on $X$ and $G$, a character of $\Gamma$ and a homomorphism from $\Gamma$ to the group of $Z$-bundles over $X$.
+Two important ingredients in this study are provided by the theory of twisted $\Gamma$-equivariant bundles developed by Barajas--García-Prada--Gothen--Mundet i Riera, and the Prym--Narasimhan--Ramanan construction given by Barajas--García-Prada.
+Via the non-abelian Hodge correspondence, our results provide a description of the fixed-point subvarieties of certain finite group actions on the $G$-character variety of the fundamental group of $X$.